EcdysisFoundation/ultralytics/README.md

 ### Symlink image files

 The images are accessed through symlinks created during dataset generation.
 The drive location on Ecdysis01 needs to be mapped for this to work.
 This is done with the following command, and will need to be re-linked after a system reboot.
+For new mounts, first make a directory locally where the external mount will exist (second argument).

 bugbox3